RigoBlock/contracts/Eventful/README.md

-# Eventful coolects all events from dragos
+# Eventful collects all events from dragos
 You have all the events here

 ## Drago events contract version 0.2.2